Lords Mobile: Gameplay

 Attacks and defenses in the game require developed tactical and strategic thinking.
-The player should not only know which heroes to take into battle, what equipment to wear but also be able to make quick decisions that are correlated with the current situation.
+The player must not only know which heroes to take into battle, what equipment to wear but also be able to make quick decisions that are correlated with the current situation.
 Capturing locations (e.g. Wonders) requires in many respects the coordinated action of several players of one guild.